Grenish/clipboard-manager/README.md

 A Windows-like clipboard manager for Linux, designed for efficiency and ease of use, particularly for users of tiling window managers like Hyprland.

+> [!NOTE]
+> This package is termed as to be completed.
+And decided not to push it to AUR.
+If you face some unexpected error in the Clipboard Manager, please create an issue so I could work on the fixes.

 ## 1\.
 Project Summary and Motivation

 This clipboard manager is a powerful tool for Linux users who want to keep a history of the items they've copied.
 It captures both text and images, storing them for later use.
 The motivation behind this project is to provide a lightweight, terminal-based clipboard history solution that integrates seamlessly into modern Linux desktop environments, especially those using Wayland and tiling window managers.
 Unlike many other clipboard managers, this one is designed with a specific focus on providing a simple, floating terminal UI that can be quickly summoned with a keyboard shortcut.